music-encoding/guidelines/_guidelines-v3/11-edittrans.md

 The elements described in this chapter may be contained by a wide range of other MEI elements and, in turn, may contain a variety of elements.
 The encoder must assume responsibility for the appropriateness of the markup; that is, a great many combinations of editorial and transcriptional markup are technically possible, but care must be taken to see that the encoding does not contravene the rationale of these Guidelines.

 For most of the elements discussed here, some encoders may wish to indicate both a responsibility; that is, a coded value indicating the person or agency responsible for making the editorial intervention in question, and an indication of the degree of certainty which the encoder wishes to associate with the intervention.
-Because these requirements are common to many of the elements discussed in this section, they are provided by an attribute class, {% include link att-class="att.edit" %}, to which these elements subscribe.
+Because these requirements are common to many of the elements discussed in this section, they are provided by an attribute class, {% include link att="edit" %}, to which these elements subscribe.
 Any of the elements discussed here thus may potentially carry the following optional attributes:

 {% include desc atts="att.evidence/cert" %}
 {% include desc atts="att.responsibility/resp" %}